Quick answer

 Final verdict

-For most workbench setups, the standard metal detecting pinpointer is the better choice.
+For most test bench setups, the standard metal detecting pinpointer is the better choice.
 It is simpler to handle, easier to store, and less fussy to maintain.

 Choose the LCD version only when the screen solves a real problem in your space.
 If you need visual confirmation in dim light or a shared hobby room, it earns its spot.
 If not, the plain pinpointer is the one that keeps the bench moving.